 For years I’ve viewed myself as being too driven for my own good, depleting myself while striving for more and better.
 It didn’t occur to me that I was overusing my #1 strength appreciation of beauty and excellence.
 I can now appreciate the high level of excellence I bring to work and focus more on being fair and kind to myself, not putting so much pressure on myself.

-GETTING STARTED IS EASY – CLAIM YOUR SPOT NOW FOR SEPTEMBER!
+GETTING STARTED IS EASY – CLAIM YOUR SPOT NOW FOR OCTOBER AND NOVEMBER!

 Each session typically takes up to 1.5 hours and is conducted via Zoom video conferencing or by phone.
 The fee is $139 plus the cost of the report you choose at registration.